RJNY/RJNY.github.io/_posts/2015-05-11-interviews-suck.markdown

 end
 {% endhighlight %}

-So in this example, we're traversing the binary tree until we find a match or bust in the process.
+So in this example, we're traversing the binary search tree until we find a match or bust in the process.
 This is great because if we had a sorted array, it'd be ```[16,25,41,42,46,53,55,60,62,63,64,65,70,74]```. if We were to run ```value_exists?(74)``` we would get it on the 2nd try, vs the linear search which would literally give us the worst result.

 ##Crushing it!